amitashukla/You-Dont-Know-JS/this & object prototypes/ch2.md

 foo(); // 2
 ```

-The first thing to note, if you were not already aware, is that variables declared in the global scope, as `var a = 2` is, are synonymous with global-object properties of the same name.
+The first thing to note, if you were not already aware, is that **variables declared in the global scope, as `var a = 2` is, are synonymous with global-object properties of the same name**.
 They're not copies of each other, they *are* each other.
 Think of it as two sides of the same coin.

 Secondly, we see that when `foo()` is called, `this.a` resolves to our global variable `a`.
 Why?
 Because in this case, the *default binding* for `this` applies to the function call, and so points `this` at the global object.